junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 This project is open source and I accept all who would like to help or add to the rando.

+I've been diligently working on the next iteration so any issues found in this release version will likely end up in it.
+I have many more features in the works.

 Please use the issue tracker built into github for reporting issues as it's much easier to track stuff that way, if you reach out to me directly I might forget.

 As always... **Good Luck!
 Have Fun!**